 Immigrant: A person who has left their native country to live in another country.
-Immigrants usually decide to change countries of their own free will.
+Immigrants usually decide to change countries in order to improve living conditions.

 Inalienable: Refers to rights that belong to every person and cannot be taken from a person under any circumstances.